The Strange Colour of Your Body’s Tears

 Reminiscent of Dali but on a seriously bad acid trip, this film does occasionally construct some beautiful if fleeting images, black leather gloves and flick knives.
 Surrealist savagery aside, still it’s basically an exercise in endurance rather than enjoyment.

 Frenzied and feeling more like stretched out art installation that art house, its primary redeeming and frankly only connective element is the alluring location, a spectacular art nouveau apartment block with appeal, charm and opulent character that’s sadly lacking in the rest of this disorienting and continuously digressing film.

-The Strange Colour of Your Body’s Tears is released nationwide Friday 11th April 2014.
+The Strange Colour of Your Body’s Tears is released nationwide on 11th April 2014.